PrashantIndurkar/02_ComingSoon_Website_Theme/README.md

   Hello,  Thanks for coming to my git repository
 If you want to see this template (project) or you want to use this template there are few steps to download this website code as follow...

-# Who to run website ?
+# how to run website ?
 1) Click to the green (lime green) button.
 2) Download ZIP file to your computer.
 3) Then, go to that folder and right-click on Extract all.